 Development and Scholarship FAQ's: Applying for the Donald B. Hoffman Research Fellowship

-The purpose of the Fellowship is to encourage faculty members to engage in scholarship, research, or creative activity which results in publication or performance or exhibition that enhances the reputation of the College.
+The purpose of the Fellowship is to encourage faculty members to engage in scholarship, research, or creative activity resulting in publication, performance, or exhibition that enhances the reputation of the College.

-Applications for the Hoffman are submitted in the fall semester.
+Applications for the Fellowship are submitted in the fall semester, typically the 3rd Friday of October.
 Faculty members should anticipate information about the exact date through an email sent out at the start of the academic year.

 To be eligible, an applicant must be a full-time Muhlenberg faculty member who has: